ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ### Component Build

-Using the above `waitTillProvisioned` method and individual components, a fully operational public server can be built using the following example.
+Using the above `waitTillProvisioned` method and individual components, a fully operational public server can be built using this example:

 `src/main/java/com/company/app/ComponentBuild.java`